pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 da ajuda de
 auxiliares.

-Item.
 1.2.1.
 Com os verbos To Be e There Be

 Para fazer a interrogativa com os verbos to be (ser, estar) e there be (existir, haver) é só